Bolsonaro’s Chief of Staff Admits the Brazilian President’s COVID Position Is BS on Hot Mic

 Minister of Economy Paulo Guedes remarked during the meeting that “the Chinese invented the virus and [their] vaccine is less effective than that of the American.”
 Most of the vaccines administered in Brazil come from China.

 Nearly 400,000 people in Brazil have died from the novel coronavirus so far.
-On Tuesday, Brazil’s senate launched a probe into the federal government’s handling of the pandemic, the outcome of which could threaten Bolsonaro’s chances for reelection next year’s presidential elections.
+On Tuesday, Brazil’s senate launched a probe into the federal government’s handling of the pandemic, the outcome of which could threaten Bolsonaro’s chances for re-election next year.